Elbina-Paudel/Calculator/README.md

 # SmartCalc by Elbina

-**SmartCalc by Elbina** is a sleek, interactive, and beautifully designed web-based calculator.
+**SmartCalc by Elbina** is a sleek, interactive, and beautifully designed calculator.
 It combines simplicity, elegance, and powerful functionality to perform essential arithmetic operations with a modern user interface featuring a mix of blue, white, and pink colors.

 ## 🌟 Features